cyl3392207/msblogs/UsingPolicy1.md

         }
 ######One tip from my own experience wrt authoring, is to start with a few good pattern.
 For example, the above template is great for a policy which has a white-list.
 If I need to add tag for example, I can simply add a tag condition aside from the account type condition.

-For scenario #2, of course, you can create a special role of ProductionWebAdmin.
+For the second case, of course, you can create a special role of ProductionWebAdmin.
 However, a nicer way is to still use WebAdmin but create a Policy to deny restart operations on VMs.
 Remember, RBAC gives you permission and Policy denies.
 I’ll let you do an exercise of comparing the pros and cons.
 (This is again not supported yet, since Policy today only evaluate PUT requests, but it should be added in near future).
 The policy definition will look like below:

         {
           "if": {